Fasted vs Overfed State (Updated: 2.15.17)

 - 3+ day fasts can effectively reboot your immune system via stem cell-based regeneration (Tools of Titans, 24)

 - Extended (5+ day) fasts are an effective cancer prevention strategy.
 Cancer cells that are in all of us just need to be pushed over the edge to be killed.
 Fasting clears out these damaged cells through a process known as autophagy (Guide to IF, 19).
-Fasting is important before cancer treatment because it slows rapidly dividing cells and triggers an energetic crisis that makes cancer cells selectively vulnerable to chemo and radiation (Tools of Titans, 31)
+Fasting is important before cancer treatment because it slows rapidly dividing cells and triggers an energetic crisis that makes cancer cells selectively vulnerable to chemo and radiation (Tools of Titans, 31).
+The goal is to kill (starve) cancer cells by not feeding them sugar and carbs, which is their fuel source.
+The ketones that are produced during the fast may act as a protective measure against cancer.

 - Neurological benefits.
 Fasting turns on the machinery for the production of BDNF → creation of new brain neurons.
 Fasting increases attention, acuity, focus, and memory due to the increase in BDNF.
 Also, insulin is inversely correlated to memory → lower insulin, raise memory (Guide to IF, 150).